-Honey Possums live in Banksia woodlands, sandplain healthlands, shrublands and low open woodlands.
+Honey Possums live in Banksia woodlands, sandplain heathlands, shrublands and low open woodlands.
 The species is now extinct in most of the Central Wheatbelt, where much of this vegetation has been cleared.

 Honey Possums are most abundant where vegetation hasn’t been burnt for 22 to 26 years: the population is double in these areas, compared to recently burnt sites.

-Ultimately, the animal's distribution is dependent on the number ('species richness') of different nectar-producing plants, and their time of flowering as they need flowers for their food supply all year round.
+Ultimately, their distribution is dependent on the number (species richness) of different nectar-producing plants, and their time of flowering as they need flowers for their food supply all year round.

 Honey Possums are mainly nocturnal but on cloudy days they can be seen visiting flowers from dawn until dusk.
 They feed on banksias, bottlebrushes, heaths, grass trees and kangaroo paws.